Here are some essential steps to help ensure your instrumentation tube and fittings system is as safe as possible.

-This consultation with the manufacturer also ensures that the most efficient and cost effective design can be chosen for the project.
-Last minute design changes often lead to additional expense and delays.
+This consultation with the manufacturer also ensures that the most efficient and cost-effective design can be chosen for the project.
+Last-minute design changes often lead to additional expenses and delays.
 A thorough review of design and installation allows for a safer system, limiting potential leaks and situations hazardous to installers and operational personnel.

 Historically, designs often have long tubing runs with multiple fittings along the route, however current best practice is to utilise direct mounting and close coupled solutions wherever possible, thus saving on both equipment and installation costs.

-Industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds and instruments, due to over or under tightening and stress corrosion cracking.
-Close Coupled Solutions have been found to be much more effective, as they remove potential leak paths.
+The industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds, and instruments, due to over or under-tightening and stress corrosion cracking.
+Close Coupled solutions have been found to be much more effective, as they remove potential leak paths.

 Direct mounting of transmitters and gauges to Manifolds and Monoflanges, which also use integral A-LOK® twin ferrule fitting technology, removes the requirement for NPT threads in most applications.